-My old standing desk cost a fortune and was so gigantic that it was more like Dwight Shrute’s Megadesk.
-That’s why I was excited to find this little bad boy from Ergodriven: cheap, light and environmental.
+My old standing desk cost a fortune and was so gigantic that it rivaled Dwight Shrute’s Megadesk.
+That’s why I loved finding my current standing desk in cardboard on Amazon.
+It’s cheap, light, and environmental.

 A typical health pitfall in the office is comfort-eating due to high stress levels.
 A good antidote is to have plants around since it increases relaxation.
 I read somewhere that from an evolutionary perspective, seeing greenery indicates life and that we can take a break from fighting for survival.

 What better place to use the plant trick than in the stressful corporate world?
 So the next time you want to shoot your boss, go and stare at a pot plant instead.